An Explainable Stacked Ensemble Model for Static Route-Free Estimation of Time of Arrival: Materials and Methods

-\section{Preliminaries}
+\subsection{Preliminaries}

-\paragraph{Estimating the Time of Arrival.} Estimating the duration or time of arrival for a planned trip is a classical regression problem $f(X)=\hat{y}$, in which we aim to find a function $f$ that minimizes the difference between $\hat{y}$ and the real values $y$; while $y \in \mathbb{R}$, each $X_i$ of the dataset contains multiple or $m$ features so that $X_i \in \mathbb{R}^m$.
-Because we consider static route-free \ac{ETA}, information about the route---like the number of turns on the route---or information not known before a trip starts---like a traffic accident on the route happening after the start of a trip---are excluded from $X$.
-We only include features like the degree-based coordinates of the pickup/dropoff location or the start time of the trip in $X$.
+\paragraph{Estimating the Time of Arrival.} Given a potential trip represented by a set of features $X=\{x_1, x_2, \ldots, x_n\}$ such as the latitude and longitude of its starting location, \ac{ETA} aims to predict its duration $\hat{y} \in \mathbb{R}$ by a function $f$ so that $f(X)=\hat{y}$.
+The goal is to find an $f$ that minimizes the difference between $\hat{y}$ and the real duration $y$.
+As $y$ is continuous, the problem described is a classical regression problem.
+As shown above, most of the related work uses deep learning to learn $f$ based on a set of historical trips and their durations.
+Because we consider route-free \ac{ETA}, information about the route, such as the number of turns on the route, or information not known before a trip starts, such as a traffic accident on the route happening after the start of a trip, are excluded from $X$.

-\paragraph{Ensemble Learning.} Several ensemble techniques like boosting or stacking are possible.
-In this paper, we use a two-level stacking-based approach that combines the outputs of the first-level models on the second level with another model.
-As shown in Figure~\ref{fig:EnsembleIllustration}, each of the first-level models receives an input like $X_{L1-1}$ derived from the original input data $X$.
-The inputs $X_{L1-1}, X_{L1-2}, \dots, X_{L1-n}$ of the $n$ first-level models can be different feature sets.
-The outputs of the first-level models ($\hat{y}_{L1-1}, \hat{y}_{L1-2}, \dots, \hat{y}_{L1-n}$) are fed into the second-level model which outputs $\hat{y}_{L2}$ or the \ac{ETA} for a given trip.
-To improve the prediction precision further, ensembles can be constructed of heterogeneous models with different types like a tree- and neural network-based one, which can increase the diversity of the ensemble.
+\paragraph{Ensemble Learning.} The function $f$ that tackles the aforementioned \ac{ETA} problem can be realized through a stacked ensemble with two levels.
+On the first level, such an ensemble is a composition of multiple functions $\psi_i \in \Psi$.
+Each $\psi_i$ estimates $f$ based on its feature subset $X_i \subseteq X$ so that $\psi_i(X_i) = \hat{y}_i, \forall \psi_i \in \Psi$.
+On the second level of the ensemble, another function $\zeta$ estimates $y$ based on the outputs of the first level so that $\zeta(\hat{y}_1, \hat{y}_2, \ldots, \hat{y}_{|\Psi|}) = \hat{y}$.
+As we focus on a heterogeneous ensemble, we require the models that realize the functions $\psi_i \in \Psi$ to be of different types--like a tree- and a neural network-based model.
+An illustration of the ensemble architecture is shown in Figure~\ref{fig:EnsembleIllustration}.

 \paragraph{Explanations.} Throughout this paper, we consider an explanation as a vector $e$ of length $|X|$ assigning a value to each input feature $x \in X$ for a given prediction $\hat{y}$: $e = {e_1, e_2, \cdots, e_x}$; so, $e \in \mathbb{R}^{|X|}$.
 As we consider the prediction as given, we explain the model post hoc.
 To differentiate the explanations in an ensemble, we add a model superscript to an explanation: $e^M$.